mikerossiter/DevOpsMaturityModel/README.md

 **Personal Information (PII):** Do not input any PII into the `dimensions.json` file.
 Incorporating PII may lead to data breaches and legal complications.

 **Liability:** The creators and distributors of this tool are not liable for any data breaches or legal issues arising from its use or from the inclusion of personal data.

+## License

+This project is open source and licensed under the [GNU General Public License v3.0](./LICENSE).

+© 2025 Mike Rossiter